-The processing of the company's South African application for an exploration right over the TCP acreage has been subject to delay as a result of a moratorium on shale gas exploration introduced in April 2011 by the South African Department of Mineral Resources.
-In September 2012, the South African Government announced a decision to lift the undeclared moratorium on shale gas exploration.
-The Minister has indicated that although the Undeclared Moratorium has been lifted, pending exploration right applications will not be processed and awarded until the regulations regarding unconventional exploration are published.
-The proposed regulations titled "Mineral and Petroleum Resources Development Act (28/2002): Proposed technical regulations for petroleum exploration and exploitation" were published in the Republic of South Africa Government Gazette for comment on 15 October 2013.
+The processing of the Company's South African application for an exploration right over the TCP acreage has been subject to delay as a result of a moratorium on shale gas exploration introduced in April 2011 by the South African Department of Mineral Resources.
+The terms of the moratorium were that no applications for exploration rights based on hydraulic fracturing would be granted until such time as technical regulations were in place to govern such operations.